One of the many scary things about being disabled is the crushing debt that can occur and add stress to your life.

 Our bodies don’t really differentiate between physical and emotional stress, so any stress you can get rid of gives you more time and opportunities to heal or at least leaves you more energy to manage the next crisis.

-So, today, I want to talk to you about what I’d think are likely to be the two heaviest financial burdens we may have and ways to manage or reduce the bills.
+So, today, I want to talk to you about some of the heavier expenses we may have and ways to manage or reduce those bills.